 I’ve been testing the use of gold leaf on fabric for quite a while now and have experienced a few hiccups along the way.
 I had to change some of the techniques I thought would work, based on internet research, and have finally concocted the perfect combination of several gold leafing techniques to produce the perfect product!

-One unique detail of the gold leaf embellishment on the skirt is that each application is actually a different shade on each of the three tiers!
+A unique detail of the gold leaf embellishment on the skirt: there’s a different shade of gold leaf on each of the three tiers!
 The lowest layer being a pure gold color, the middle layer being a lighter gold, and the topmost layer being an even lighter, silvery gold.
-I’ve decided to use genuine gold for the top two layers so that I can get the different shade of gold (artificial gold leaf doesn’t come in such various gold colors).
+I’ve decided to use genuine gold for these layers so that I can get the different shade of gold (artificial gold leaf doesn’t come in such various gold colors).

 Concerning the fabric for the dress, I knew what type of fabric to use, but I had to pinpoint the perfect shade of yellow!
 This took acquiring several swatches of fabric, and then testing them in different lights against photos of the dress.
 This proved very frustrating, as different lighting and various edits were used in the photos producing variations from canary to golden to butter yellow!
 Which to use?